Covid 19 coronavirus: Are there any new cases connected to Auckland's latest outbreak? - NZ Herald

-The Ministry of Health is set to reveal whether there are any more cases of Covid-19 in the community ahead of Auckland going into the weekend at level 2.

-The update will be sent in a press statement about 1pm.
-There is no press conference today.
+Kiwis will soon find out if there are any more Covid-19 community cases on the day when the first vaccine jabs are rolled out.

+The Ministry of Health will release the details in a media statement.

-So far, there are six cases connected to the mystery outbreak first uncovered on Valentine's Day, when three people in a family tested positive - including the mother who works at LSG Sky Chefs and handles laundry for international airlines.
+Seven cases are so far connected to the mystery outbreak first uncovered on Valentine's Day, when three people in a family tested positive - including the mother who works at LSG Sky Chefs and handles laundry for international airlines.

+Health officials yesterday revealed a fourth family member had also tested positive.

+One of the others to test positive is a student from Papatoetoe High School, who infected a classmate, who in turn passed on the virus to her brother and mother.

 Read More